rcarrata/rcarrata.github.io/_posts/2020-03-15-service-mesh-installation.md

 How to install Service Mesh easy, straight forward and with a basic but fully operational installation on top of Openshift 4?
 And how are the advantages and caveats of each configuration parameter?

 I been playing with Service Mesh more than 1 year in this moments.
-I tweak, broke it, played with different configurations and after a bit off playing with other things, I wanted to write some blog post with all the things that I discovered.
+I tweaked, broke it a lot of times, tried with different configurations and after a bit off playing with other things, I wanted to write some blog post with all the things that I discovered.